 The university decided to pull out of the campaign and focus instead on honoring its commitment to providing quality education.
 The $15 million slated for the remainder of the ad campaign will now go toward raising money for academic programs, an allocation of resources consistent with Oregon’s commitment to cut administrative expenses by two percent across the board and use those funds toward making new faculty hires.

 When you know your core values, you understand your priorities.
 It becomes much easier to make budget decisions even when funds are scarce.

 Proper branding allows you to attract students, and alignment with core values takes a lot of the guesswork out of streamlining operations.
 When these external and internal properties are consistent, a university functions most efficiently.

 But these are uncertain times for universities, and simple efficiency might not be good enough.
 That’s when it becomes time to branch out into new directions.
 You know what has worked for other institutions.
 Yet when it comes time to commit your own resources, how do you know for sure that you’re moving forward in a direction that will be successful?

-Assessment tools are becoming an important way that universities predict future success, especially when some of the new directions – competency-based education or hybrid teaching models – have only been around a short time.
-System dynamics modeling, which uses software to empirically describe an institution’s processes and policies, can provide a clear picture of what type of programs will work best.
+Assessment tools are becoming an important way for universities to predict future success, especially when some of the new directions – competency-based education or hybrid teaching models – have only been around a short time.
+System dynamics modeling, which uses software to describe an institution’s processes and policies empirically, can provide a clear picture of what type of programs will work best.
 Combined with a more holistic evaluation of how your institution functions on a daily basis, this data-based approach gives board members and administrators the facts they need to make confident decisions.